salmant/Spark-Kafka-Big-Data-Application/README.md

 # Spark-Kafka-Big-Data-Application

-This repository represents a part of a Big Data project (shown below) implemented for the CVS Mobile Company.
+This repository represents a part of a Big Data project (shown below) implemented by me for the CVS Mobile Company.
+If you have any question or you would like to discuss any part of the system, please send an email to Salman.Taherizadeh@ijs.si

 ![Image](https://media-exp1.licdn.com/media-proxy/ext?w=800&h=800&f=n&hash=tYIJMhoInxnwEzcGas%2F48XQbX6o%3D&ora=1%2CaFBCTXdkRmpGL2lvQUFBPQ%2CxAVta5g-0R6jnhodx1Ey9KGTqAGj6E5DQJHUA3L0CHH05IbfPWjpLZTfLbr3p0ASfXgAjQBkK-i1SDm3RI7pK47sfo91g8WxJMT5agYUbhl4lWdI)